Indictments against Donald Trump: August 2023 federal indictment in Washington, D.C.

 Trump was indicted in August 2023 in the United States District Court for the District of Columbia in a federal indictment related to attempts to overturn the 2020 presidential election.
 Trump faced four criminal charges of conspiring to defraud the government and disenfranchise voters, and corruptly obstructing an official proceeding.
 This case included Trump's involvement in the January 6 U.S. Capitol attack.
 On February 6, the DC Circuit Court of Appeals ruled that Trump does not have presidential immunity from prosecution.
 In an appeal on July 1, 2024, the United States Supreme Court ruled 6–3, along ideological lines, that Trump had immunity for acts he committed as president that were considered official acts, while also ruling that he did not have immunity for unofficial acts.
 The case was returned to Judge Tanya Chutkan on August 2 in accordance with Supreme Court rules.
 On November 25, 2024, Judge Tanya Chutkan of the U.S. District Court for the District of Columbia dismissed the case without prejudice.

 August 2023 indictment in Georgia

 Trump was indicted on state charges in an August 2023 indictment in Georgia.
-Trump faces 8 criminal charges related to alleged attempts to overturn Joe Biden's victory in Georgia, alongside 18 accused co-conspirators.
+Trump faced 8 criminal charges related to alleged attempts to overturn Joe Biden's victory in Georgia, alongside 18 accused co-conspirators.
 Trump initially faced 13 criminal charges, 5 of which were dismissed.
 The case was paused while an issue with its prosecutor was decided.
 In December 2024, the Georgia Court of Appeals disqualified Willis from prosecuting the case, and in September 2025, the Supreme Court of Georgia court declined to hear her appeal.
 In November 2025, Pete Skandalakis, executive director of the Prosecuting Attorneys' Council of Georgia, announced that, having been unable to find another willing prosecutor, he would take on the role himself.
-Without a prosecutor, the case would have been dismissed.
-It may still have to be determined whether a state-level prosecutor can prosecute a sitting president (as Trump has been from January 20, 2025, onward) and whether a state-level judge will hear the case.
+Less than two weeks later, on November 26, he dropped all charges against all remaining defendants, ending the case.